Celebrating on 200 Years in Business

 William was only recently qualified.
 He had a good, secure job with a respected Glasgow firm.
 He was a promising but inexperienced lawyer.
 His only connection with Strathaven was that his cousin lived here.
 Nevertheless, William quit his job in Glasgow.
 Travelling on horseback and lodging with his cousin, he became “William Gebbie, Writer, Strathaven”

 As Strathaven’s Solicitors for all of these 200 years, Gebbie & Wilson’s story is a remarkable one.
-Not only Strathaven’s longest established business, Gebbie & Wilson is also one of Scotland’s oldest law firms – always in Strathaven, never having amalgamated or been taken over and tracing its unbroken lineage of only 14 partners from William Gebbie in 1816 to David Murray and Russell Paterson in 2017.
+Not only Strathaven’s longest established business, Gebbie & Wilson is also one of Scotland’s oldest law firms – always in Strathaven, never having amalgamated or been taken over and tracing its unbroken lineage of only 15 partners from William Gebbie in 1816 to David Murray and Jan Bayley in 2020.